zhernrong92/tiny-transformer-textgen/README.md

 ### **3️⃣ Run the API Server**

-Start the Flask API to serve text generation:
+Start the FastAPI to serve text generation:

 ```bash
 python app.py